Police-Data-Accessibility-Project/data-analysis/FINDINGS.md

 Some models (again, like Bert), are based in natural language processing, which is highly dependent on data being in sentence and paragraph format.
 HTMl data is often not in such a format.
 Consequently, such models would be unsuited to our task.

+## Web domains should be used as a feature

+We often return multiple results from a single domain.
+Because web pages belonging to certain domains often have similar structures and wording from page to page, we should utilize the domain as a feature to ensure our models don't generalize across domains.

 # URL Components

 ## The majority of schemes are https, and this is unlikely to be relevant.